Last Updated: April 2023

 Population sizes often are estimated separately on the north and south sides of the Alaska Range’s inhospitable spine of rock and ice.
 The timing of surveys makes a big difference in population estimates.
 Wildlife biologists working in the park provide these estimates of population sizes for Denali’s large mammals.

-On the north side of the Alaska Range, there are approximately 300 - 350 grizzly bears.
+On the north side of the Alaska Range, there are approximately 300–350 grizzly bears.
 This number is based on densities determined using radiocollaring of bears south and west of Wonder Lake (about 70 bears per 1,000 mi2 or 27 bears per 1,000 km2), then extrapolating to all grizzly bear habitat.
 On the south side of the Alaska Range, brown bear density is about 72 bears per 1,000 mi2 (28 bears per 1,000 km2).
 The density of grizzlies is likely to be higher south of the Alaska Range because the habitat includes more salmon streams.
+These estimates are the results of survey work done in the mid 1990’s and are the most current available.

-The fall 2013 parkwide preliminary estimate for the Denali Caribou Herd was about 2,230 animals, the highest herd size since 1992.
-The estimated herd size was 1,960 in 2002, and 3,100 in 1990.
-Twenty-nine percent of calves born in 2013 survived to September.
-This population estimate reflects a slow growth of the Denali Herd at about 2 percent per year since 2003.
-Herd trend will depend largely on levels of calf recruitment into the adult population.
+The fall 2022 parkwide preliminary estimate for the Denali Caribou Herd was about 1,510 caribou, a decrease from the 2021 estimate of 2,060.
+Ten percent of calves born in 2013 survived to September.
+This population estimate reflects a recent decline of the Denali Herd since 2018.

 Even estimates of population size are difficult to obtain.
 The challenges of estimating numbers of large mammals in the park include: